sikora-scientific-instrumentation/drop_assay_analysis/README.md

-Drop-assay data-processing tool - PRE-RELEASE 2
+Drop-assay data-processing tool - PRE-RELEASE 2.1
 ----------------------------
-Modified 6/6/21, S.Sikora: Modified to accept .jpg image files by default.
+Modified 11/6/21, S.Sikora: Correction of mistake in handling temperature edge-cases in fraction frozen table generation. (temperature, fraction_frozen_total) pairs that comprise the output table were sorted in temperature order to account for rare cases where the temperature series was not monotonically increasing.
+Adjacent entries with identical temperatures are then summed.
+However, this needs to be done with (temperature, fraction_frozen_this_frame) pairs, which are then converted to fraction_frozen_total following summation.

 A python tool to assist in the processing and analysis of drop-assay data.